-In 2012, our quality program joined the BPBC, a surgical safety collaborative and multi-year initiative of the UHC and the Association of American Medical Colleges (AAMC).
+In 2012, Emory Surgery's quality program joined Best Practices for Better Care (BPBC), a surgical safety collaborative and multi-year initiative of the UHC and the Association of American Medical Colleges.
 The BPBC's mission is to expand the use of evidence-based best practices in surgery through cooperation between UHC-member academic medical centers.
 BPBC's five primary commitment areas include teaching quality and patient safety to the next generation of doctors; ensuring safer surgery through use of surgical checklists; reducing infections from central lines using proven protocols; reducing hospital readmissions for high-risk patients; and researching, evaluating, and sharing new and improved practices.

-The ACS/NSQIP employs a prospective, peer reviewed database to quantify 30-day risk-adjusted surgical outcomes that encompass such variables as preoperative risk factors and postoperative mortality and morbidity, allowing comparison of outcomes among all hospitals in the program.
+The American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) employs a prospective, peer reviewed database to quantify 30-day risk-adjusted surgical outcomes that encompass such variables as preoperative risk factors and postoperative mortality and morbidity, allowing comparison of outcomes among all hospitals in the program.
 Enrolled hospitals abstract case data into the database, the data is quantified, and the database generates comprehensive semiannual reports to the hospitals as well as real-time, continuously updated, online benchmarking reports.
 Participating programs can then monitor their quality improvement efforts and compare their surgical outcomes—on a blinded basis—with peer hospitals and national averages.

-SCIP is a national quality partnership of organizations focused on improving surgical care by significantly reducing surgical complications.
+The Surgical Care Improvement Project (SCIP) is a national quality partnership of organizations focused on improving surgical care by significantly reducing surgical complications.
 Such a reduction requires that surgeons, anesthesiologists, preoperative nurses, pharmacists, infection control professionals, and hospital executives work together to make surgical care improvement a priority.
 SCIP has developed quality indicators/measures based on scientific evidence that can reflect guidelines, standards of care, or practice parameters for its partner hospitals.
 Measures include recommended catheter removal; appropriate hair removal from surgical sites; the timing, dosage, and duration of antibiotics; blood glucose control; and maintaining normothermia.